 To get an accurate reading, you’ll need to consult the nutritional label on the back of the bottle.
 Here, you’ll find the calorie content per serving (e.g. 5 ounces) along with other important information like ABV, carbohydrates and fat.

-After know how many calories in bottle wine, here are a few tips for keeping track of your intake:
+After know how many calories in bottle wine, here are a few tips to consider when drinking wine and counting calories:

 How to choice the best wine for calorie-conscious drinkers?